 - Horticultural Display Gardens

 - Special Trees

 Through these features, you’ll see swans, ducks, native birds, kookaburras, eels, fish, butterflies and gorgeous fragrant flowers and trees.
-Additional attractions information can be found on the website.

 In addition to these attractions, there are a range of support services and information readily available for guests to access while visiting the Gold Coast Botanic Gardens.